Isaac-Woodard/portfolio/Ideal Gas Simulation/README.md

 - Changing the simulation speed
 - Counting the number of particles within a certain range of speeds
 - Displaying an ideal Maxwell-Boltzmann probability distribution for the current temperature

+### Usage
+Install Python and the program should execute in Windows by double-clicking the file.
+The program was written using Python version 3.7.